 6) Measure the received power at the probe and thus the EIRP of the BS.

-7) Calculate total EIRP = EIRPp1 + EIRPp2 where the declared beam is the measured signal at port 1 (p1) and port 2 (p2).
+7) Calculate total EIRP = EIRPp1 + EIRPp2 where the declared beam is the measured signal for any two orthogonal polarizations (denoted p1 and p2).

 8) Repeat test steps 2 - 7 for all declared beams and corresponding conformance steering directions.